Mina Agossi: Biography

-Agossi, whose mother is from France and whose father is from Benin, began her career as the protege of Archie Shepp.
-In her youth, she lived with her mother, a Mathematics professor, in Niger, Morocco and the Ivory Coast.
-She began her career as a theater actress; in 1993 she sang in a Swing- and New Orleans Jazz Band, with whom she toured in France and Ireland.
-She finally shifted her to Modern Jazz and henceforth sang under her own name.
-Since then, she has worked in a trio composed of vocals, bass and drums and linked her Jazz with different musical elements, such as Chanson and Rock Music.
-Aside from their own compositions, they also covered Monk's "Well You Needn't", Jimi Hendrix's "Voodoo Child", Pink Floyd's "Money" and The Beatles's "And I Love Her".
+Agossi, whose mother is from France and whose father is from Benin, began her career as the protégé of Archie Shepp.
+In her youth, she lived with her mother, a mathematics professor, in Niger, Morocco and the Ivory Coast.
+She began her career as a theater actress; in 1993 she sang in a swing and New Orleans jazz band, with whom she toured in France and Ireland.
+She later shifted to modern jazz and henceforth sang under her own name.
+Since then, she has worked in a trio composed of vocals, bass and drums and linked her jazz with different musical elements, such as chanson and rock music.
+Aside from their own compositions, they also covered Thelonious Monk's "Well You Needn't", Jimi Hendrix's "Voodoo Child", Pink Floyd's "Money" and The Beatles's "And I Love Her".
 After years in Spain she returned to France and then moved to Great Britain in 1993, where she worked with Vincent Guérin.

-After the album Voice & Bass, she became increasingly famous in the French Jazz Scene and also appeared in the United States.
-Her album EZ Pass to Brooklyn was recorded with Alexander Hiele (Bass) und Bertrand Perrin (Drums) in New York in 2001, which was influenced by the September 11 attacks.
-This album was a stylistic blend of Hip-Hop and R&B. Since her album Well You Needn't (2005), she performed for Candid and was accompanied by Ichiro Onoe (Drums) and Eric Jacot (Bass).
-She performed at the Festival International de Jazz de Montréal in 2007 and in Blue Note in New York.
-In 2010 she worked on (Just Like a Lady) with guitarist and composer Phil Reptil.
+After the album Voice & Bass, she became increasingly famous in the French jazz scene and also appeared in the United States.
+Her album EZ Pass to Brooklyn was recorded with Alexander Hiele (bass) and Bertrand Perrin (drums) in New York in 2001, which was influenced by the 11 September 2001 attacks.
+This album was a stylistic blend of hip-hop and R&B. Since her album Well You Needn't (2005), she performed for Candid and was accompanied by Ichiro Onoe (drums) and Eric Jacot (bass).
+She performed at the Festival International de Jazz de Montréal in 2007 and in the Blue Note in New York.
+In 2010 she worked on Just Like a Lady with guitarist and composer Phil Reptil.

-She co-produced the Music Documentary Mina Agossi, une voix nomade (2007) with Arte, which shows her on two international tours with Jean-Henri Meunier, where they also visited their fathers in their homeland.
+She co-produced the music documentary Mina Agossi, une voix nomade (2007) with Arte, which shows her on two international tours with Jean-Henri Meunier, where they also visited their fathers in their homeland.